prcutler/paulcutler.org/content/posts/2020-07-03-give-the-gift-of-learning-python/index.md

 I also [posted about this on Reddit](https://www.reddit.com/r/Python/comments/hkl4mx/idea_give_the_gift_of_learning_python_with_the/).
 If you know of a deserving organization that can take and use any part of the Humble Bundle, add a comment there or [email me](https://paulcutler.org) or [message me on Twitter](https://twitter.com/prcutler).
 I'll figure out a way to keep the list published.

 If Python has been good to you and if you have the means (I know there is pandemic going on and a lot of people are in different financial situations) think about buying a Humble Bundle for $25 and giving it as a gift.
+Once we've got some organizations identified, I will match the first $100 in donations to the same groups.